SWISS PRO SLALOM

 Last year, the Pro Tour was dominated by an unpredictable men’s slalom season, with Will Asher leading the pack.
 On the women’s side, Jaimee Bull, Regina Jaquess, and Whitney McClintock Rini delivered an unforgettable season-long showdown.
 In 2025, we expect more of the same high-level competition.

-• Nine events will feature slalom skiing.
+• Seven events will feature slalom skiing.

-• Three events will showcase jump competitions.
+• Two events will showcase jump competitions.

 • Four events will include trick skiing.